DataJediAcademy/retail_analytics_sellers_reward_system/README.md

 - Time Series Methodology

 ### Tasks
+1. Create a database system  for the dashboard
+2. Create a Power BI dashboard (to answer the questions raised by the Team Lead)
-- using time series methods predict  order level for each seller for
+3. using time series methods predict  order level for each seller for
   - the next day
   - the next 7-days
-- Using machine Learning  predict the order level and order value per seller for
+4. Using machine Learning  predict the order level and order value per seller for
   - the next day
   - the next 7-days
-- Create a database system  for the dashboard
-- Create a Power BI dashboard (to answer the questions raised by the Team Lead)
-- Embed your machine learning model in the PowerBI dashboard
+5. Embed your machine learning model in the PowerBI dashboard

 ### Deliverables
 - A  database system